gp1981/SEC_data_analysis/README.md

 3. Run the main_script.R script to retrieve and analyze SEC data.

-## Quarto Book
+## Quarto Website

-We are developing a Quarto book as part of this project.
+We are developing a Quarto website as part of this project.
 You can access the book at the following link:

-[SEC Data Analysis Quarto Book](#) - Link to your rendered book (will be replaced with the actual link)
+[Fundamental analysis of SEC data](#) - Link to your rendered book (will be replaced with the actual link)

 ## Rendering the Quarto Book Locally